prebid/prebid.github.io/dev-docs/bidders/aerserv.md

 <a name="aerserv-video"></a>

 ### Video
-Video requests will use the first size passed in the request, or be overridden with the parameters below.
+Video requests will use the first size passed in the Prebid request, but it can be overridden with the parameters below.

 ### video params